lsst/dp0-2_lsst_io/tutorials-examples/portal-beginner.rst

    AND r_calibFlux >360 AND r_extendedness =0

 3.2.
 At the bottom of that page, set the "Row Limit" to 10000 and then click "Search" at lower left.
-The Portal will transition to the "Results View" as in Step 2, above.
+The Portal will transition to the "Results Tab" as in Step 2, above.

 **Notice:** although the same "Row Limit" of 10000 was applied both in Step 1.7 and Step 3.2, the two searches will not return the exact same rows.